Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis

-with $\theta_{\rm E}$ the Einstein radius, $\gamma_{\rm epl}$ the mass slope, and $q$ the axis ratio of the mass profile. $(x,y)$ define a Cartesian coordinate system aligned with the major and minor axis of the mass profile \citep[][]{Tessore_EPL}.
-For the case of $\gamma_{\rm epl} = 2.0$ the EPL profile is equivalent to an SIE profile, which we use for training data generation.
+with $\theta_{\rm E}$ the Einstein radius, $\gamma_{\rm SIE} = 2.0$ the mass slope of the SIE, and $q$ the axis ratio of the mass profile. $(x,y)$ define a Cartesian coordinate system aligned with the major and minor axis of the mass profile \citep[][]{Tessore_EPL}.
+For the case of $\gamma_{\rm SIE} \neq 2.0$ the SIE profile becomes a more general EPL profile, which is used in one of the test cases.

 The Einstein radius $\theta_{\rm E}$ of the EPL depends on the mass within the Einstein radius $M(\theta_{\rm E})$

 and defines the typical separation scale between multiple images.